 The situation is monitored closely and updated daily by the Greek government.
 For more updated info on Greece visit (or your own country’s equivalent government site): https://www.gov.uk/foreign-travel-advice/greece/health

 The spread of the virus seems to be under control in Greece and the situation in the four different islands where The Big Blue operates is as follows:

 Lefkada: virus free

 Therefore, it is anticipated that our swim trips will go ahead in all our destinations.

 If the situation changes we will let you know via an email, but we all remain optimistic and we are operating as normal.
 The Big Blue Swim are monitoring the situation daily and in particular with reference to the UK and Greece.
 Due to our family connections on the Greek islands we have information readily to hand related to travel and advice given by the Greek government.
 There are also official sites where you can get updates on travel information and this is one of them:

 Our newly-launched 1 week-long Swimrun camp in May has recently been cancelled by us and will be re-advertised soon for May 2021.

-IMPORTANT Please make sure that you have adequate travel insurance in place when you book your flights (please read our T&Cs – under TERMS) (https://thebigblueswim.com/terms “Terms”); although a large percentage of the deposit for your swim trip will be refunded or the choice of an alternative swim week offered, we cannot reimburse any travel expenses you might have incurred if any of our swim trips are cancelled.
+IMPORTANT Please make sure that you have adequate travel insurance in place when you book your flights (please read our T&Cs – under TERMS) (https://thebigblueswim.com/terms “Terms”); although a percentage of the deposit for your swim trip will be refunded or the choice of an alternative swim week offered in 2020 or 2021 dependent on availability, we cannot reimburse any travel expenses you might have incurred if any of our swim trips are cancelled.